CUH Logo

 Mobile menu open

-Discharge advice and information following a procedure at pain clinic
+Discharge advice and information following a procedure through the pain clinic

 Patient information A-Z

-Discharge advice and information following a procedure at pain clinic
+Discharge advice and information following a procedure through the pain clinic

 Please read this leaflet carefully.